DeepBayesEst/Deep-Bayesian-Estimation/README.md

 ![Illustrating the architecture of the proposed EGBRNN](EGBRNN.png).

 ## Requirements

+The code contains the tensorflow and pytorch implementations of EGBRNN.
 Different experiments are placed in different paths, each with a corresponding requirement.txt file.
 To install requirements:

 ```setup
 pip install -r requirements.txt